-A Nigerian child gets a polio vaccine in Nigeria, a homeless person in Chicago finds shelter and a hot meal or a teenage girl in Brazil is the first to finish high school in her family.
-These “little miracles” happen every day without big headlines thanks to the world of philanthropy, a complex universe that requires the action of thousands of organizations working for the most inconceivable causes around the world.
+A child gets a polio vaccine in Nigeria, a homeless person in Chicago finds shelter and a hot meal or a teenage girl in Brazil is the first to finish high school in her family.
+These “little miracles” happen every day without big headlines thanks to the world of social philanthropy, a complex universe that requires the action of thousands of organizations working for the most inconceivable causes around the world.

-Under Cynthia’s leadership, EGF –an organization that helps motivated low-income students get to and through college– has also launched an accelerator for non-profits focused on that same mission.
+Under Cynthia’s leadership, EGF –an organization that helps motivated low-income students get to and through college– has also launched an accelerator for nonprofits focused on that same mission.
 The accelerator is a unique combination that includes incubation services, grant making and advocacy focused on improving educational outcomes for low-income youth.

 “My own parents never made it to college so mentorship for me was –and continues to be– a personal challenge,” she shared.
 Her father was born in Cienfuegos, Cuba, and her mother in Coamo, Puerto Rico.
 They both moved to the United States and met in Manhattan, soon starting a growing family that lived in the Tri-State area.
-Her parents never attended college but they were very committed to putting their three daughters through college.
+Her parents never attended college but they were very committed to putting their three daughters through higher education.

-Talking one-on-one with mentors and find a group of diverse people that can advise you on different aspects of your life and career is her suggestion to her mentees.
+Talking one-on-one with mentors and finding a group of diverse people that can advise you on different aspects of your life and career is her suggestion to her mentees.
 “We need guidance and we need to build relationships that allow us to talk about everything that is of our concern, for instance, money, family or career.”

 “The 50/50 balance between men and women related to caring for their children is an illusion,” she said.
 “Your partner has to understand that it might come the time when the balance is 80/20 and they have to be ready to take the challenge,” she affirmed.